ryanpcmcquen/config-o-matic/README.md

     cd; wget -N https://raw2.github.com/ryanpcmcquen/config-o-matic/master/slackConfig$.sh; sh slackConfig$.sh; rm slackConfig$.sh

 config-o-matic takes a text-oriented approach to system provisioning, for this reason, Fluxbox, KDE, Mate and XFCE are our current DE's of choice.
-You may remove any of the DE config url's if you do not use those environments.  ;^)
+You may remove any of the DE config url's if you do not use those environments (although config-o-matic will try to detect them).  ;^)

 #NOTES:
  - You should either fork this project or download it and set it to YOUR config files, just running my scripts will set up my preferred configs.